Next Generation Learning Standards

-Social Studies: There are 5 units in the Social Studies curriculum: Culture (Family and Neighbors), Geography (All about Earth), History (Life Long Ago), Economics (All about Work), and Citizenship (Our Government).
+Social Studies: The Social Studies curriculum includes: Culture (Family and Neighbors), Geography (All about Earth), History (Life Long Ago), Economics (All about Work), and Citizenship (Our Government).

-Mathematics: The first grade curriculum aligns with the Common Core State Standard.
-The focus is on patterns, graphing, addition and subtraction, geometry (solid figures and plane shapes), fractions, telling time to the hour and half hour, skip counting, odd and even numbers, place value (ones, tens and hundred), money (recognizing coins and their value), and measurement.
+Mathematics: The first grade curriculum aligns with the Next Generation Learning Standards.
+Students focus on patterns, graphing, addition and subtraction, geometry (solid figures and plane shapes), fractions, telling time to the hour and half hour, skip counting, odd and even numbers, place value (ones, tens and hundred), money (recognizing coins and their value), and measurement.
 The children do daily word problems in their math journals.

 Science: The Science curriculum is divided into 4 main units: Life Science, Earth Science, Physical Science and Space and Technology.

 English Language Arts: In second grade we read a wide variety of texts to continue to encourage students to become lifelong readers.
-We begin the year with short stories from the Mc-Graw-Hill reading series and then we introduce chapter books into the curriculum.
+We begin the year with short stories and then we introduce chapter books into the curriculum.
 The language arts curriculum also includes a lot of grammar, spelling and phonics instruction.
 Students keep writing journals and are introduced to a variety of writing styles.

-Mathematics: In accordance with the Common Core standards, the second grade math curriculum covers the following units: Place Value, Facts, 2 Digit Addition and Subtraction, Length, Time and Money, Geometry, and Data.
+Mathematics: In accordance with the Next Generation Learning Standards, the second grade math curriculum covers the following units: Place Value, Facts, 2 Digit Addition and Subtraction, Length, Time and Money, Geometry, and Data.
 Class work and homework help the students make real-life connections to the material they are learning.
 Students also connect reading and writing to their problem solving

 Science: Second grade science is a research- based curriculum.
 Students use leveled readers, technology, textbooks and more to explore topics such as: Plants, Animals, Weather, Dinosaurs, Matter and Space.
 Students learn how to conduct experiments and gain skills that allow them to need less support from the teacher in their science investigations.